adamdruppe/arsd/README.md

 Planned changes:

     * Make arsd.http2 use arsd.core event loop by default (currently you still opt in with -version=use_arsd_core)
+    * Make arsd.terminal use the arsd.core event loop sometimes.
+This might not be a breaking change since it might be a new function and thus may come early.
-    * Make arsd.cgi integrate with the arsd.core event loop
+    * Make arsd.cgi integrate with the arsd.core event loop in some mode.
+Again, unlikely to be an actual break so may come early.

 ## 12.0